Jeroo Billimoria: Social entrepreneurship

 Billimoria founded Child Helpline International, an international network of emergency telephone service providers for children.
 To date this network has answered over 140 million calls across 133 countries.
 By compiling information on the types of emergencies the children experienced, CHI is able to identify and communicate trends to governmental and non-governmental organisations, allowing emergency assistance to be tailored to fit the specific demands of each community.

 After compiling data through the helplines, it became clear that many of the distress calls could be traced to poverty.
 To address this concern, Billimoria created Aflatoun, a non-profit organisation focused on teaching children their economic rights and responsibilities as well as promoting basic financial management skills and habits.
 Today her organisation has reached 8 million children in 101 countries.

 In July 2011, Billimoria founded Child and Youth Finance International, a global network of states, financial entities and educational institutions dedicated to increasing the financial capabilities and financial inclusion of children and youth through collaboration and resource-sharing.

 Recently, Billimoria joined the advisory board of Deedmob, a social startup that is transforming the volunteering sector.

 Billimoria is now founder of One Family Foundation, a small private foundation, which incubates social innovations and applies the systems change methodology to help organizations scale.
 In collaboration with a large group of social entrepreneurs, she is one of the founding members of the Catalyst 2030 movement which aims at accelerating the UN's Sustainable Development Goals by 2030 and working toward changing systems at all levels.
+The organization was later renamed Catalyst Now.